johnbrc/MPD-Distribution/EN/MPD-M4/MPD-M4.md

 ## Strategy of reconciliation ##

-The second strategic step of messianic mission is reaching people, in order to encourage reconciliation with God, through the Messiah.
+The second strategic step of messianic mission is reconciliation with God, through the Messiah.

-![][pray-reach.png]
+![][reconcile.png]

 ### Reconciliation with God ###